Isolation and Quarantine for COVID-19

 Isolation is for people who have tested positive for COVID-19 or have symptoms and are awaiting test results.
 Isolation can be discontinued under the guidance of Watkins Health Services or your physician.
 Isolation means you cannot leave your assigned space for any reason until directed to do so by a medical professional or unless there is an emergency.
 If you isolate at KU (you always have the option to return to your permanent address) you will self-monitor for symptoms.
 Watkins Health Services, 785-864-9500, will handle any health protocols and any communication regarding your condition.
 If residents choose to remain at KU in order to isolate, they must do so in the location communicated by housing staff.
 This will not be in the student’s permanent assigned space, but in a more private space on campus.

-Someone who was within 6 feet of a COVID-19 positive person for at least 15 minutes starting from 48 hours before illness onset until the time the patient is isolated.
+Close contact is defined as someone who was within 6 feet of a COVID-19 positive person for at least 15 minutes starting from 48 hours before illness onset until the time the patient is isolated.

 To prepare for isolation.